-For a long time now, students have looked at the data when deciding which academic institution to choose – course ratings, results and employment prospects after graduating have all been key factors in their decisions for decades.
+For a long time now, students have looked at the data when deciding which academic institution to choose – costs, scholarship potential, course ratings, results and employment prospects after graduating have all been key factors in their decisions for decades.

 But we live in a new world, one where a prospective student is looking for more than just good grades and a job at the end of their course.
 They’re looking for a complete experience.

 Comparison sites have caught up too, and prospective students can now compare everything from the quality of food on campus to the cleanliness of the accommodation and the range of upcoming events from sports and social clubs.

 Academic institutions are becoming increasingly focused on monitoring the complete student experience and taking steps to improve it.
 They realize that student experience can directly impact a college or university’s reputation, and its ability to attract new students.

 - Increase yield rates from application to admission